 I don’t know how many of you reading this are fans (or were fans) of the HBO series Sex and the City.
 However, based on the demographic majority of my online followers—between the ages of 25-44, 75% are female, and into fashion—I’m making the assumption that many of you may recall the episode Post-it Note Always Sticks Twice.
 For those of you who aren’t familiar with the series, I’ll give you a quick rundown.
 Carrie Bradshaw, a New York columnist and protagonist in the series, dates another author, Jack Berger.
 Her boyfriend couldn’t handle her success and broke up with her over a Post-it note.
 It said, “I’m Sorry.
 I can’t.
 Don’t hate me.”

 In my early childhood years, I was taught that communication in my household was combative and usually included yelling, cursing and violence.
 There was an immense amount of shame and we didn’t share our problems with anyone.
 Because of this, I learned to run from conflict–that it’s better to keep things to myself and handle things on my own than to bring things out into the open or discuss them with loved ones.
-In an all out attempt to avoid conflict, I also learned to appease others often setting aside my own feelings or needs.
-The best way I can describe it, and I’m making the assumption as readers you’ve flown in an airplane before, is this.
+In an all out attempt to avoid conflict, I also learned to appease others, often setting aside my own feelings or needs.
+Making the assumption that you’ve flown in an aircraft before, this is best way I can describe it.
 When you board a flight, just before takeoff, the attendant goes over the safety rules.
 There was one rule that had always bothered me and even more so when I had my children.
 The rule is this, “make sure you securely put on your oxygen mask before you help put on the masks of others”.
 It didn’t compute.
 I knew in my mind that I would always make sure my kids’ masks were on first before I’d put on mine, and in general, probably everyone else’s if they needed help.